seanlopez/github-learn/readme.txt

-Git is a version controll system
+Git is a version distribution controll system
 Git is a software distributed uder the GPL